 Each year, between 45,000 and 55,000 house fires occur in the United States due to faulty electrical work or old wiring.
 Today’s homeowner puts much more demands on the home’s electrical systems than was anticipated when they were created.
 If you’re using computer systems, gaming systems, large appliance, and even “smart home” components on a system that’s designed for much less, your home’s safety is at risk.
 This is just one of the many reasons you may need to update your home’s electrical system.
 Knowing when to replace electrical wiring is important as a homeowner, because your family’s safety is at risk.

-Here’s When to Replace Electrical Wiring
+When To Replace Electrical Wiring in Your Home

 Electrical wiring is not something you should DIY.
 Learn Why Here >>

-Understanding the Benefits of Installing Copper Wiring
+Benefits of Installing Copper Wiring

-- Excellent conductor.
-Copper conducts electricity better than any other non-precious metal.
+- Excellent conductor: Copper conducts electricity better than any other non-precious metal.
 This is an essential component for electrical wiring.

-- Non-corrosive.
-Copper wiring is non-corrosive, which means it won’t rust and degrade even in difficult environments.
+- Non-corrosive: Copper wiring is non-corrosive, which means it won’t rust and degrade even in difficult environments.
 That’s why copper wires can last up to 40 years, or even more.

 With these excellent properties, it’s no wonder that copper has been a staple in electrical wiring for decades.
 If you’re wondering when to replace electrical wiring, take a moment to learn what type you have.